campudus/tableaux/README.md

     "cacheWarmupWidths": [200, 400],
     // Chunks of thumbnails generated in parallel (default: 100) "cacheWarmupChunkSize": 100,
-    // Maximum age of thumbnail in seconds after it is deleted (default: 2592000 -> 30 days) "cacheMaxAge": 2592000,
+    // Maximum age of thumbnail in seconds before it is deleted (default: 2592000 -> 30 days) "cacheMaxAge": 2592000,
     // polling interval in milliseconds for max age check (default: 21600000 -> 6 hours) "cacheClearPollingInterval": 21600000,